Agoraphobia: Alternative medicine

 Eye movement desensitization and reprocessing (EMDR) has been studied as a possible treatment for agoraphobia, with poor results.
 As such, EMDR is only recommended in cases where cognitive-behavioral approaches have proven ineffective or in cases where agoraphobia has developed following trauma.

 Many people with anxiety disorders benefit from joining a self-help or support group (telephone conference-call support groups or online support groups being of particular help for completely housebound individuals).
 Sharing problems and achievements with others, as well as sharing various self-help tools, are common activities in these groups.
 In particular, stress management techniques and various kinds of meditation practices and visualization techniques can help people with anxiety disorders calm themselves and may enhance the effects of therapy, as can service to others, which can distract from the self-absorption that tends to go with anxiety problems.
 Also, preliminary evidence suggests aerobic exercise may have a calming effect.
 Since caffeine, certain illicit drugs, and even some over-the-counter cold medications can aggravate the symptoms of anxiety disorders, they should be avoided.

 Epidemiology

 Agoraphobia occurs about twice as often in women as it does in men.
 Age of onset is typically mid to late twenties, though it can occur at any age.

-Panic disorder with or without agoraphobia affects roughly 5.1% of Americans, and about 1/3 of this population with panic disorder have co-morbid agoraphobia.
+Panic disorder with or without agoraphobia affects roughly 5.1% of Americans, and about a third of this population with panic disorder have co-morbid agoraphobia.
 It is uncommon to have agoraphobia without panic attacks, with only 0.17% of people with agoraphobia not presenting with panic disorders as well.